umccr/RNAsum/fusions/README.md

 * Jaffa uses a `known_fusions.txt` file when calling and filtering fusions -> to check if a fusion called is a recurrent fusion or not.

+## Fusion visualization

+**Clinker**

+Following the installation instructions at: `https://github.com/Oshlack/Clinker/wiki/1.-Installation`.

+The conda environement for clinker can be activated using `conda activate clinker`.
+The location to github repository for clinker is `/data/cephfs/punim0010/projects/Kanwal_Clinker/Clinker`.